Skip to main content

 Sachin Apte, MD, MS, MBA, chief clinical officer and physician-in-chief at Huntsman Cancer Institute

 On a chilly February morning in 2021, I passed through our welcoming doors for my first day as Huntsman Cancer Institute’s chief clinical officer and physician-in-chief.
 Time has flown, and I have enjoyed each season along the Wasatch Front.
-I feel fully integrated into Huntsman Cancer Institute and our inspiring vision to deliver a cancer-free frontier.
+I feel fully integrated into Huntsman Cancer Institute and our inspiring vision to deliver a future free from cancer.

 There have been numerous highlights in the last year.
 I’ve witnessed our dedicated and coordinated teams orchestrate the delivery of world-class cancer care on the inpatient units, clinics, and operating rooms.
 I have seen synergy and collaboration at weekly treatment planning conferences.
 Every day, I watch with excitement as the Kathryn F. Kirk Center for Comprehensive Cancer Care and Women’s Cancers takes shape.
 I have learned about ambitious and innovative research initiatives and appreciated the compassion in our teams while visiting our community clinics and affiliates.